 LogsQL is a simple yet powerful query language for VictoriaLogs.
-It provides the following features:
+See examples and tutorial in order to feel the language.

 If you aren’t familiar with VictoriaLogs, then start with key concepts docs.